mkotyk/FabGL/README.md

 **[Please look here for full API documentation](http://www.fabglib.org)**

+**This fork only changes the Altair 8800 simulator.
+If you hold down the user button on power up (and then release) it will work as the original.
+If you don't hold the button on down, the console will be set to the COM port (USB) at 115,200 baud.
+To enter the configuration menu via serial, press the user button briefly. **

 If you would like to **support FabGL's development**, please see the [**Donations page**][Donations].
 You can also support me getting my own [development board](https://www.tindie.com/products/fabgl/fabgl-development-board/).